sirensolutions/siren-join/README.md

-# Elasticsearch SIREn Join Plugin
+# SIREn Join Plugin for Elasticsearch

 This plugin extends Elasticsearch with new search actions and a filter query parser that enables to perform "filter join" between two set of documents (in the same index or in different indexes).